lkoepsel/hello/README.md

 And the second step might not work, either.
 Leaving you with a *RPi*, which is on the network, however, you are unable to connect to it.

 ## The *hello* Solution - Run a service on Raspberry Pi
-The next solution is to implement an auto-connecting application on startup, on the remote *RPi*.
-This application will ping a local server (your PC or another host *RPi*) with its host name and IP address.
-This ensures you have ready access to the remote *RPi* without having to go through determining its IP address again.
+The next solution is to implement an auto-connecting application on startup, **on the remote *RPi***.
+This application will ping a local server (your PC or another *LAN-based* host *RPi*) with its host name and IP address.
+This ensures you have ready access to the remote *RPi* without having to go through determining its IP address.

 This solution will work due to the ability to save your server's IP address on the *RPi*, prior to boot.
 This means the *RPi* is trying to find you, instead of vice-versa.